Txture/hornox-bson/README.md

 val document = BsonDeserializer.deserializeBsonDocument(bytes)
 ```

+Hornox currently supports `ByteArray`s, `ByteBuffer`s and `InputStream`s as inputs to the parser / path extractor.
+While they are equivalent in terms of parser / extractor functionality, please note that `ByteArray`s are always best in terms of parser performance (but require that the whole input is present in-memory). `InputStream`s (aside from being a very ubiquitous interface in the Java ecosystem) offer the potential of lazily loading your input data if necessary, but are generally slower to parse.

 ## Individual Node Extraction from BSON Byte Arrays

 Hornox allows you to extract a path from the serialized (binary) BSON format.